Skip to content

 Rotate

-Rotates the image by any angle in degrees (clockwise).
+Rotates the image by any angle in degrees (clockwise) with selectable interpolation quality.

 Example - Expand Mode (Default):